Hemochromatosis: Everything You Need to Look Out For

 How is hemochromatosis diagnosed?

 Hemochromatosis diagnosis is crucial for averting serious complications.
 The doctor initiates the test with a combination of medical history evaluation, physical examinations, and laboratory tests which assists in condition diagnosis efficiently.
-Blood tests like serum iron, transferrin saturation, and serum ferritin levels offer useful information of iron levels in the body.
+Blood tests like serum iron, transferrin saturation, and serum ferritin levels offer useful information on iron levels in the body.
 Genetic testing also helps in identifying particular mutations linked to hereditary hemochromatosis.

 What are the options for hemochromatosis treatment?